v613/mentornet/README.md

 - Review and approve/reject course applications
 - Schedule and conduct mentoring sessions
 - Set availability and capacity limits (default: 5 mentees)
+- Can select mentor role during account registration

 ### **Admin**
-- All mentor + mentee capabilities +
-- User role management (promote mentee ↔ mentor)
-- Course moderation and oversight
-- System analytics and reporting
-- User account management
+- Full system access with comprehensive management capabilities
+- **User Management**:
+  - View all users in the system with detailed profiles
+  - Edit any user's profile information
+  - Block/unblock mentee accounts
+  - Access dedicated Admin tab in navigation
+- **Course Management**:
+  - View and edit all courses in the system (including other mentors' courses)
+  - Access "All Courses (Admin)" tab for complete course oversight
+  - Full course CRUD operations across all mentors
+- **System Access**: Cannot be blocked (admin accounts are protected)

 ## 🔐 Security Features